-Nourishing Preterm Infants and Nutritional Monitoring
+Nourishing Premature Babies and Nutritional Monitoring

 The time has come and you head home from the neonatal intensive care unit and the hospital.
 At discharge, you will be provided, among other things, directions on continuing your infant’s growth and development follow-up, at a family health center.
 Even if you have been provided a detailed explanation on feeding that applies to your infant, it Is natural not to remember everything, for you to have questions and the first few days with your infant, who were provided full care in the neonatal intensive care unit until now, will be confusing and full of questions.
 Attenttive feeding of infants is a key question that many parents of preterm infants ask.